mez/getting_to_blinky_with_kicad/README.md

 # Getting to Blinky with Kicad.

 Learning the pipeline of creating a PCB (printed circuit board) from scratch.
-From ground zero design using Kicad, to ordering the PCB, and finally using SMD soldering to put it together.
+From ground zero design using [Kicad](http://kicad-pcb.org/), to ordering the PCB via [OSHPark]https://oshpark.com, and finally using SMD soldering to put it together.
 This project is building [flashing LED circuit](http://www.555-timer-circuits.com/flashing-led.html) using a [7555](http://www.nxp.com/documents/data_sheet/ICM7555.pdf) CMOS timer.

 # Backstory to this repo.